Hdoc1509/hrc/packages/button/docs/ButtonGroup.md

 `disabled`

-Whether the buttons in the group has disabled variant.
-This not disable the buttons in the group.
+Whether the buttons in the group are disabled.
 Type: `boolean`

 ---